shehabattia96/Bevy-AMR-Navigator/README.md

     - Acceleration -> Maybe this one is overkill for now.
 Might not need it.

 I create a components folder and add them in.

+- Time to create some systems.

+    - First I'll focus on spawning entities.
+We'll worry about behaviors later.
+The AMR, we'll just use a cube, a human a cylinder, and obstacles will be cones.
+This will use the Startup Schedule.
+    - Creating the startup system was tricky, I had to use these built-in parameters that were required, and kept causing build issues, but it runs!
+    ```
+    commands: &mut Commands,
+    meshes: &mut ResMut<Assets<Mesh>>,
+    materials: &mut ResMut<Assets<StandardMaterial>>,
+    ```

 ## Misc notes
 - Standards are important: https://bevy-cheatbook.github.io/fundamentals/coords.html